 The Australian Museum collections are a valuable information resource for the whole community.

 Scientists, researchers, academics, students, indigenous communities and individuals from Australia and other countries use this resource to enhance their knowledge.
 Much of the information gained by accessing this resource is published in scientific papers.
 The information is then available to a wide audience.

-Indigenous communities use the cultural objects in the collections to maintain, develop and share their cultural identity and knowledge.
-The continued use of these cultural objects provides vital links with important aspecs of their culture
+First Nat communities use the cultural objects in the collections to maintain, develop and share their cultural identity and knowledge.
+The continued use of these cultural objects provides vital links with important aspects of their culture

 Why not just take a picture?